-How to Make Parmesan Rosemary Crusted Fish
+How to Make Rosemary-Crusted Fish

 Can I just say, it’s so incredibly easy?
 If you’re intimidated by breading, or fish, or skillets with oil, take a deep breath, and tell yourself YOU GOT THIS.
 Because you do!